| United NationsCommission on Human Rights

 of the Constitutional Court and chairpersons of high courts, as

+well as other judicial officers.
 32. The Special Rapporteur is gravely concerned about the phenomenon

 of so-called “telephone justice”, whereby judges reportedly receive